 One of our favorite things about Escalante is the abundance of free dispersed camping along Hole in the Rock Road.
 Unlike many dispersed camping areas, awesome spots are not hard to come by here.

-Although there are no amenities along Hole in the Rock Road (ie. no bathrooms, running water, RV hookups), you’ll have a front row view to the beautiful sunsets and star-filled night skies and likely won’t have any neighbors (besides cows) for several miles.
+Although there are no amenities along Hole in the Rock Road (ie. no bathrooms, running water, RV hookups), you’ll have a front-row view of the beautiful sunsets and star-filled night skies and likely won’t have any neighbors (besides cows) for several miles.

 12. Drive the Scenic Highway 12 to Boulder